YXLIU926/Final-Project-Recommender-System/README.md

 This is a hotel recommendation system that will make use of **cosine similarity** to output similar recommendations in New York based on selected features from a Seattle's hotel.

 To accommodate Streamlit's limited resources, the demo version only includes five hotels from Seattle and thirty from New York.
-If you download the dataset from the source website and deploy this app on yoru own, you will get the complete results that contain 30+ Seattle hotels and 100+ New York ones.
+If you download the dataset from the source website and deploy this app on your own, you will get the complete results that contain 30+ Seattle hotels and 100+ New York ones.

 Dataset credits to https://www.cs.cmu.edu/~jiweil/html/hotel-review.html